 Let’s discuss 10 reasons why a keto diet may not be the healthiest choice for you.

 There is a reason why as dietitians, we nag about the importance of including a wide variety of fruits and vegetables in your diet.
 Not only do they taste amazing, but they provide your body with an array of beneficial vitamins and minerals.

-Moreover, when we talk about “eating the rainbow” (i.e., eating multiple colours of fruits and vegetables), this is because each colour represents a different nutrient.
+Moreover, when we talk about “eating the rainbow” (i.e., eating multiple colors of fruits and vegetables), this is because each color represents a different nutrient.
 So, the more variety you eat, the more likely you are to meet all your nutritional requirements.
 However, what happens when we cut out a large proportion of such foods from our diet, as occurs with the keto diet?
 You may be at risk of micronutrient deficiencies.
 Namely, vitamin C, B vitamins, selenium, magnesium, and phosphorus are just some of the nutrients that are commonly found in fruits and vegetables.

 So, if you do choose to follow a keto diet, it’s important to make sure that you are meeting all your nutrient requirements.

 2. Liver issues

 Keto diets are typically much higher in fat compared to “regular” eating patterns.
 Moreover, the liver is our body’s main organ which metabolizes fat.
 For those with pre-existing liver conditions such as non-alcoholic fatty liver disease (NAFLD), a high-fat diet such as the keto diet may worsen clinical outcomes.